-However, the Throughput frame loss tolerance check box in Threshold parameters is not displayed in Throughput and Frame Loss test.
+Note that under Threshold, the Throughput frame loss tolerance check box is not displayed for a Throughput and Frame Loss test.

 6.9.2.5 Latency/Jitter

 Only available if you have specified a Latency/Jitter test on the Control screen.